linkedin/data-integration-library/docs/parameters/ms.validation.attributes.md

 `ms.validation.attributes` defines a threshold to mark a job as successful or failed.
 The threshold can be specified as "success" or "failure" thresholds.
 The former is called a "success" rule, and the later is called a "failure" rule.

-This property is required for in-flow-validation based simple count comparison.
+This property is required for **InFlowValidationConverter**, which is validation converter based on simple count comparison.

 In either configuration, job will only succeed if the threshold is met.
 That means, if the rule is defined as "success", the success rate has to be above the threshold;